|Best VPNs for USA|

 Another reason to use a good VPN for USA is that public WiFi is a popular target for hackers.
 Using a VPN will encrypt and secure your connection, while also keeping your data safe.
-A VPN is also a great tool for unblocking websites and gaining access to geo-restricted content (such as American Netflix if you’re living abroad).
+And with ISPs collecting your data, it’s now even necessary to use a VPN on your home network at all times – unless you want your internet provider collecting your browsing habits.

 VPN services continue to grow in popularity among Americans, US expats, and others throughout the world.

-All of the VPNs for the US in this guide meet the following criteria:
+All of our recommended USA VPNs in this guide meet the following criteria:

 - Located in a good privacy jurisdiction (outside of 5/9/14 Eyes countries) to keep user data safe